BenAttenborough/elm-postcode/README.md

 I've installed [Elm watch](https://lydell.github.io/elm-watch/getting-started/) If you open `index.html` in a browser and run `npx elm-watch hot` it will refresh the page on save

+You will need at least node 14, so `nvm use` if there are errors

 ## Instructions

 Please write a web application in a javascript framework (AngularJS preferred, but any is fine) or Elm that